reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

   }
 }
 ```
-The `DataObjectResponseHandler` is designed as a generic handler to deserialize HTTP response entities into POJOs of any specified type.
-It encapsulates the logic for deserializing `JSON` content received from HTTP responses into POJOs using the Jackson `ObjectMapper`.

-The class constructor accepts a parameter `realType`, which represents the class of the target Java object that the response content will be deserialized into.
-This allows flexibility in handling responses of different types.

-In the `handleEntity()` method, the HTTP response entity is parsed into a `JSON` string using Apache `EntityUtils.toString()`.
-Then, the `objectMapper` deserializes the `JSON` string into a POJO of the specified type (`realType`).
+The `DataObjectResponseHandler` is a generic HTTP response handler that deserializes JSON into specified POJOs using the Jackson ObjectMapper.
+It converts the HTTP response entity to a JSON string using `EntityUtils.toString()`, then deserializes it into a POJO of the given type.
+This design reduces code duplication, enhancing reusability and maintainability.

-If the deserialization process encounters any errors, such as parsing exceptions, they are caught and thrown again as `ClientProtocolException`, ensuring that any issues with the response processing are appropriately handled.

-This design promotes reusability and maintainability by providing a single handler class that can be used across multiple HTTP requests to deserialize responses into different types of POJOs, reducing code duplication and improving readability.

-The `UserTypeHttpRequestHelper` class facilitates retrieving an existing user from the server using a custom `HttpClientResponseHandler`.

-Within the `getUser()` method, a `HttpGet` request is prepared with the appropriate `URI` to retrieve the user by their ID.
-This request is then executed using a custom response handler of type `User` specified.

-The response from the server is processed by the `DataObjectResponseHandler`, which deserializes the `JSON` content received from the server into a `User` object.
-This handler is parameterized with the `User.class`, indicating that the response should be converted into a POJO of type `User`.
+The `UserTypeHttpRequestHelper` class has a method `getUser()` that retrieves a user from a server using a custom `HttpGet` request.
+The response is processed by `DataObjectResponseHandler`, which deserializes the server's JSON response into a `User` object.
+Errors during execution are caught and rethrown as `RequestProcessingException`.

-If the request execution encounters any exceptions, such as network errors or parsing issues, they are caught within the catch block.
-A `RequestProcessingException` is then thrown, encapsulating the error message and the root cause, if available.

-Now Let's see how to call this functionality.
+Test case to get user:

 ```java
 @Test